-At December 31, 2022 and 2021, Hydro One had a total of \$800 million in pay-fixed, receive-floating interest-rate swap agreements designated as cash flow hedges.
-These cash flow hedges are intended to offset the variability of interest rates on the issuances of short-term commercial paper between January 9, 2020 and March 9, 2023.
+At December 31, 2022, Hydro One Inc. had \$800 million, in pay-fixed, receive-floating interest-rate swap agreements designated as cash flow hedges.
+These cash flow hedges were intended to offset the variability of interest rates on the issuances of short-term commercial paper between January 9, 2020 and March 9, 2023.

-At December 31, 2022 and 2021, the Company had no derivative instruments classified as undesignated contracts.
+At December 31, 2023 and 2022, the Company had no derivative instruments classified as undesignated contracts.